-Yes we mean daily, not just day 1.
+Yes, I mean daily, not just day 1.

 If you see a competitor doing something that impacts your plans, adapt and fight back.
 Make your staff aware of the event seminar schedule and topics so they can start topical conversations.

 Restate the objectives, metrics and focus of the event.
-Have the sales leader demo the content tools (demo kit, digital content, props). and make everyone aware of any key visitors or competitor tactics etc.
+Have the sales leader demo the content tools (demo kit, digital content, props) and make everyone aware of any key visitors or competitor tactics etc.

 7. Sweat the organiser and surrounding opportunities

 The organiser is constantly nurturing their visitor database in the run up to the event and there are lots of opportunities for the proactive to get more than their fair share of the mention.